History of Nippon Steel & Sumitomo Metals Corporation

-Nippon Steel is the sixth largest steelmaker in the world, producing 33 million tonnes (mt) of steel in 2011.
+Nippon Steel & Sumitomo Metals Corporation (NSSMC) is the second largest steelmaker in the world, producing ~50 million tonnes of steel in 2013.

 The timeline below covers the history of the firm.

 - 1901: Start of steelmaking operations of Yawata Steel Works.

 - 1934: Japan I&S formed from merger of several mines & works.